-For example, you may say in your Statement of Choices that if you are unable to communicate with or recognise your family, and there is no possibility that you will ever recover or improve, that you do not want CPR if your heart stops, but only want to be kept comfortable and free from pain.
+You need to think about what is an acceptable level of ability or independence (e.g. self care, toileting, speaking) and your ability to participate in the thing that you enjoy.
+You can then decide what a reasonable outcome of medical treatment is that you would be willing to live with and then record this in the Statement of Choices.
+For example, you may say in your Statement of Choices that if you are unable to communicate with or recognise your family, and there is no possibility that you will ever recover or improve, then you do not want CPR if your heart stops, and you only want to be kept comfortable and free from pain.

-In the ACT, you can get assistance with your Advance Care Planning and documentation by contacting the Respecting Patient Choices® staff on 6244 3344.
+In the ACT, you can get assistance with your Advance Care Planning and documentation by contacting the Advance Care Planning team on 6244 3344.
 They can also register your Advance Care Planning documentation and arrange for it to be scanned on to your ACT Health medical record.

 Calvary Health Care also has an advance care planning system and set of documentation developed by their national organisation, the Little Company of Mary Health Care.

-You need to discuss your end of life wishes for medical care with your family and other significant people in your life.
-It is wise to ensure that these people clearly understand your wishes and any instructions that you want to give.
+You need to discuss your wishes for medical care with your family and other significant people in your life.
+It is important to ensure that these people clearly understand your wishes and any instructions you want to give.

-If you do not discuss your end of life wishes with those important people in your life, they could well ask for care and treatment to be done without understanding the implications and that treatment may be against your wishes.
+If you do not discuss your medical treatment wishes with the important people in your life, they could well ask for care and treatment on your behalf without understanding the implications and that the treatment may be against your wishes.

-The BeMyVoice website provides advice through consumer stories such as the section on “Tell me more” and provides links to the documentation and forms needed such as:
+The BeMyVoice website provides advice and guidance on advance care planning and includes consumer stories that might raise issues you haven’t thought of.
+It also provides links to the documentation and forms needed such as:

 - Enduring Power of Attorney (EPA).